Full vs. Queen Size Mattresses

 If you already own any of these items, you won’t have to replace them if you stick with the same mattress size you already own.
 If you plan to buy a new mattress and all new accessories, keep in mind that queen-size models cost a fraction more than their full-size counterparts.

 If you’ve thought through these factors, you’re ready to make your choice!
 Whether you decide on a full or a queen mattress, you have plenty of options at Nolah.
-We offer our kids’ mattress, the Nolah Nurture, in all sizes up to full.
-Our other four models come in all standard mattress sizes, from twin to California king.
 You can also check out our other size comparison guides, such as King vs. Queen and King vs. California King.